track-hub-team/track-hub-1/README.md

 # Track Hub

-A web platform for managing and sharing GPS tracks (GPX files), built on top of UVLHub.
+A web platform for managing and sharing GPS tracks (GPX files), built on top of Trackhub.
 Upload, visualize, and collaborate on GPS route collections following Open Science principles.

 ## Features